Subh1m/CarND-Advanced-Lane-Lines/README.md

 ##### Future Enhancements:
 1. Adjustment of the brightness based on the intensity to create artificial lighting or darkness during opposite occuring conditions.
 2. Using the curvature of the road as a parameter to shift the lane finding vertices, region of interest in order to gain accuracy.

+## LICENSE:
+This project has been open-sourced basedon on MIT License.
+All Developers are free to use my code or make pull requests without any issue.